 The festival is the major event of the year in Sun Prairie.
 A corn building staffed by volunteers remains the center of the festival.
-Service clubs and organizations use the festival to gain operating funds for their community projects.
+Local service clubs and organizations use the festival to gain operating funds for their community projects.

 In 1997, Stokely USA, expanded their facilities.
 Stokely had cooked the corn for the festival for years so the festival had the challenge of finding a new location to steam over 70 tons of sweet corn.
 The solution came in constructing a new "community owned" corn cooking building with the help of local businesses and residents interested in taking "stalk" in the Sun Prairie Sweet Corn Festival.
 The community rallied to protect the future of the time-honored tradition that the festival has become.
 The new corn steaming facility was completed in 1997.

-Today, approximately 100,000 people attend the four day Sweet Corn Festival.
-On Saturday and Sunday nearly 80 tons of sweet corn is served on the grounds.
+Today, approximately 100,000 people attend the four day Sweet Corn Festival on the 3rd full weekend of August.
+Nine local organizations still use the festival as one of their major fundraisers during the year and utilize hundreds of volunteers to staff the fest.
+On Saturday and Sunday nearly 80 ton of sweet corn are served on the grounds.
 The corn and the carnival continue to be the major attractions on the grounds.
-In addition, there are a wide variety of family activities, stage shows, musical entertainment, mini-golf, a craft show, petting zoo and a parade.
+In addition, there are a wide variety of family activities, stage shows, musical entertainment, mini-golf, a craft show, specialty attractions, and a parade on Thursday night.